 We produced draft spreadsheet models for C-MeX and D-MeX as part of our consultation on the PR19 reconciliation rulebook in March 2020.
 These models demonstrate how company scores, outperformance and underperformance payments will be calculated each year during the 2020-25 period.

 We will finalise these spreadsheet models in 2020.

 PR19 final determinations

 We confirmed our final policy decisions for C-MeX and D-MeX in the PR19 final determinations, published in December 2019 – see ‘Customer measure of experience (C-MeX) and developer services measure of experience (D-MeX) policy appendix’.
 As part of PR19, the 17 largest water companies have common performance commitments for C-MeX and D-MeX, which are set out in each company’s outcomes performance commitment appendix.

 Shadow year policy documents

-C-MeX and D-MeX have been operating in shadow form from 1 May 2019 to 31 March 2020.
-In March 2019 we set out policy decisions and guidance for the shadow year:
+C-MeX and D-MeX operated in shadow form from 1 May 2019 to 31 March 2020.
+In March 2019 we set out the policy decisions and guidance that would apply for the shadow year:

-Our decisions were supported by recommendations from the survey agent we appointed to pilot these incentives in 2018-19 (more information about the pilot year study can be found here) and stakeholder views from the C-MeX and D-MeX working groups and sub-groups (more information about our stakeholder engagement can be found here).
+Our decisions were supported by recommendations from the survey agent we appointed to pilot these incentives in 2018-19 (read more information about the pilot year study) and stakeholder views from the C-MeX and D-MeX working groups and sub-groups (read more information about our stakeholder engagement).

 We appointed a survey agent to carry out the interviews for C-MeX and D-MeX on our behalf.

-If you are a residential or developer customer, find out more information about our approach to data protection for these surveys here.
+If you are a residential or developer customer, find out more information about our approach to data protection for these surveys.